Cliffoney: Fr. Michael O'Flanagan

 In October O'Flanagan attended a tillage meeting held in Sligo Courthouse, where T. W. Russell was campaigning on behalf of the British Government, for increased tillage production to aid the war effort.
 When a motion to that effect was proposed, O'Flanagan objected and proposed a counter-motion, advising the people to "ignore the Board of Agriculture and adopt their own remedy......
 They should 'Stick to the oats.'
 This call has ever since been associated with the curate of Cliffoney."O’Flanagan’s speech ended with a rousing call: ‘The famine of 1847 would never have been written across the pages of history if the men of that day were men enough to risk death rather than part with their oat crop.
 Let each farmer keep at least as much oats on hand to carry himself and his family through in case of necessity till next years harvest.

-Cover of From Cliffoney to Crosna, depicting a re-enactment of the turbury-rights protest led by Fr.
-Michael O'Flanagan in 1915.

 The speech was widely reported in the newspapers, and within days O'Flanagan was removed from Cliffoney by Bishop Coyne.
 In response, on 17 October the villagers of Cliffoney locked the door of St. Molaise's church, and refused to allow a replacement to enter, demanding instead that O'Flanagan be sent back to Cliffoney.
 The standoff, which became known as the "Cliffoney Rebellion" was to last for ten weeks.
 The people of Cliffoney knelt on the ground outside the locked church and said the Rosary for the return of O'Flanagan.
 The villagers marched 15 miles into Sligo to have an audience with the Bishop, but he refused to meet them.
 They also sent a petition to the Pope which was unsuccessful.
 Eventually the church was re-opened on Christmas Eve, 1915.